F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-lb/new_stack/readme.md

 - Supported F5 ARM templates do not reconfigure existing Azure resources, such as network security groups.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, templates that deploy Azure load balancer(s) do not configure load balancing rules or probes on those resources to forward external traffic to the BIG-IP(s).
 You must create these resources after the deployment has succeeded.
 - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
-- After deploying the template, you must see [this section](#backup-big-ip-configuration-for-cluster-recovery) to create and store a backup of your BIG-IP configuration.
+- After deploying the template, we recommend going to [this section](#backup-big-ip-configuration-for-cluster-recovery) to create and store a backup of your BIG-IP configuration.
 - **Important**: After the template successfully deploys, you must log into one of the BIG-IP VEs to modify the Application Security Synchronization settings.
 Log in to the BIG-IP VE, and then click **Security > Options > Synchronization > Application Security Synchronization**.
 From the **Device Group** list, select **Sync**, and then click **Save**.
 This ensures any changes to the ASM security policy are synchronized to other devices in the cluster.
 - For important information on choosing a metric on which to base autoscaling events and the thresholds used by the template, see [Scaling Thresholds](#scaling-thresholds).
 - You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) with a pool of BIG-IP licenses in order to license BIG-IP VEs using BYOL licenses.
 This solution only supports only BIG-IQ versions 5.0 - 5.3, and your BIG-IQ system must have at least 2 NICs.